The U.S. Department of Agriculture (USDA) is running advertisements to persuade Americans to sign up for food stamps.

 (We’ll pause a moment to allow you to reread that sentence.)

 The ads, which can be heard locally on New York CBS-owned radio stations such as WCBS (880 AM), feature two (apparently) older African-American ladies, one of whom compliments the other on her healthy appearance.
 The latter confides that she uses food stamps to buy healthy foods “including fruits and vegetables.”
-Then the first woman reveals that she, too, also uses food stamps. buy valium online share a giggle.
+Then the first woman reveals that she, too, also uses food stamps.
+They share a giggle.